Back to California

 Plain English Breakdown

-Election Date and Measure Submission Rules
+Election Date and Measure Submission Changes

-This legislation updates election date terminology in California's laws and adds requirements for local elections officials when handling voter measures that affect multiple counties.
+This legislation updates election date terminology in California's laws and adds requirements for local elections officials when handling measures that affect multiple counties.

 What This Bill Does